kapicorp/kapitan/docs/secrets.md

 Which means that compiled outputs can now be completely distributed (e.g. in CI/CD systems that apply changes) without the need to access the refs directory.

+You can also check out [Tesoro](https://github.com/kapicorp/tesoro) for Kubernetes which will reveal embedded secret refs in the cluster.

 ## Secret sub-variables

 As illustrated above, one file corresponds to one secret.
 It is now possible for users who would like to reduce the decryption overhead to manually create a yaml file that contains multiple secrets, each of which can be referenced by its object key.
 For example, consider the secret file `refs/mysql_secrets`: